-Medical English is the specialized vocabulary used by health care professionals, as well as the communication techniques they need to work effectively with patients and coworkers.
+Medical English is the specialized vocabulary used by health care professionals.
+It is also concerned with the communication techniques they need to work effectively with patients and coworkers.

 Medical terminology is not enough.

 Doctors, nurses, pharmacists and other professionals also need to know how to communicate clearly with patients and coworkers in health care settings.

 Review Asking Questions & Giving Advice in English

 The practice page also has a gapfill exercise based on a conversation between a discharge nurse and a patient who is preparing to leave the hospital.
 Choose the best helping verbs to complete the conversation and get hands-on practice with giving advice.